tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks.md

 ## Objective

 In this section, you will learn how to monitor for and solve memory leaks in your apps.
 The processes for monitoring memory usage varies by platform.
-You'll learn separately how to perform this feat on iOS, Android and Windows.
+You'll learn separately how to perform this feat on iOS and Android.

 ## Contents